On this page

 Does My Website Need a Privacy Policy?

-Remember that even if you're not actively collecting data on users, many of the new laws on data privacy have a "right to know" clause.
+Even if you're not actively collecting data on users, many privacy laws have a "right to know" clause.
 That means the user has the right to know whether you're collecting data or not.
 If you're not, that's fine, but the user must have a way to learn that information.
-A Privacy Policy with a small, clear statement that you don't collect information at all would work in such a situation.
+A Privacy Policy with a small, clear statement that you don't collect personal information at all would work in such a situation.

 You have to let users know how their data is collected, how it is used, how their information is stored, and how it is protected.
 Failure to do so can lead to incredibly steep fines and other penalties.
 All of that information is normally contained in a website's Privacy Policy.

-Finally, your website needs a Privacy Policy even if no specific law requires you to have it because many companies require you to have a Privacy Policy if you wish to use their services, such as Google Analytics or AdSense for example.
+Finally, your website needs a Privacy Policy even if no specific law requires you to have it because many companies require you to have a Privacy Policy if you wish to use their services, such as Google Analytics.

 Does My Blog Need a Privacy Policy?

-With that said, bloggers still need a Privacy Policy on their blogs, and here's why.
+Yes, your blog almost certainly needs a Privacy Policy.
 Even if you're not actively grabbing the personal information of those who read your blog, in most cases, you're still recording their data passively.

 Consider the fact that the user's browser is collecting information that the user went to your blog.
 Your blog itself, depending on the platform, may record the fact that a user dropped by.
 The IP address might be recorded.
 Cookies might be placed onto the user's computer.